socomsystems/documentation/admin_manual/configuration_user/two_factor-auth.rst

 Two-factor authentication adds an additional layer of security to user accounts.
 In order to log in on an account with two-factor authentication (2FA) enabled, it is necessary to provide both the login password and another factor.
-2FA in Nextcloud is pluggable, meaning that they are not part of the Nextcloud Server component but provided by official and 3rd-party Nextcloud apps.
+2FA in cyfrSpaces is pluggable, meaning that they are not part of the cyfrSpaces Server component but provided by official and 3rd-party cyfrSpaces apps.

 Several 2FA apps are already available including